udaykiranreddykondreddy/udaykiranreddykondreddy.github.io/_pages/community.md

 I believe one thing which is learning by sharing.
 I learned a lot from the community and this is the time I should give it back.
 So I started a community to share my knowledge regarding machine learning and related domains.
 This community has around 250000+ ML enthusiasts who are willing to learn.
 Because of this community, I learned a lot and shared a lot.

-You can find my community on Linkedin, Instagram, Telegram, Youtube
+You can find my community on Linkedin, Instagram, Telegram, Youtube.

+We do accept donations ([mail](mailto:udaykiran.kondreddy@gmail.com) me to learn more about this) which can help us to manage things.
+Thank you.

 ## Content